 I decided to serve busy women because I have been there (and I'm still there).
 I've worked in the corporate world for many years and now I'm running my own business, running my household, staying social and finding the time to still eat well and move well.
 I can serve this group of women because I have lived through the struggles and triumphs of juggling the work and personal life.
 I have figured out how to fit it all in (smartly and sanely), and I want to teach other busy women how to do so as well.

 You switched careers in your early 40’s.
 That must have been a big decision.
 What made you decide to leave the corporate world and start Keeping It Real Fit?

 Where did the name Keeping It Real Fit come from?

-Keeping It Real Fit means creating realistic food, fitness and lifestyle solutions for each client's individual goals, schedules, tendencies, likes/dislikes, etc. This means doing a thorough assessment and really understanding the day-in-the-life-of each client, and uncovering their true goals and motivations.
+Keeping It Real Fit means creating realistic food, fitness and lifestyle solutions for each client's individual goals, schedules, tendencies, likes/dislikes, etc. This means doing a thorough assessment and really understanding the day-in-the-life-of each client, and uncovering their big WHY and motivations.

 I noticed that if "getting fit" feels like a chore for people, there’s almost no chance they will stick to it for the long-run.
 So each client's program will be different, achievable and realistic for them.
 There is no one size fits all.
 I like to say "keep it real or it won’t keep."